 via the 'tkGooies' pages at www.freedomenv.com

 Below are links to samples of Tcl-Tk code --- arranged in 'application' groups --- desktop utilities, audio-video, 2D plotting-drawing, 3D graphics, socket scripts, Expect scripts, etc.

 You can use the table-of-contents below to go directly to code samples in these category-groups.
 OR you can simply scroll down this page to spot samples of interest.

 Alternatively, you can use a 'Find text in page' option of your web browser to look for keywords on this page.
 For example, if you are looking for examples of creating widgets with rounded corners, you could search for 'rounded'.

 Since this web page was assembled in 2009, some sites have accumulated a rather large collection of code of Tcl-Tk scripts that provide many useful code examples, such as:

-More web sites offering Tcl-Tk code are presented in a 'Code Samples' section of a Tcl-Tk Links page on this site.
+More web sites offering Tcl-Tk code are presented in a 'Code Samples' section of a Tcl-Tk External Links page on this site.